Siesta Key Makes a Great Florida Road Trip

 Siesta Key is a barrier island protecting the shores of southern Sarasota.
+Almost any island is a great Florida Road trip.
 The eight-mile-long crescent-shaped piece of land hosts some of the most luxurious homes in Sarasota County.
 Siesta Key also has three popular beaches along the Gulf of Mexico.
 Turtle Beach, Crescent Beach, and the widely acclaimed Siesta Beach.
 These three beaches cover 6 miles of the 8-mile-long island.

 One thing you will note as you travel across the north bridge from the mainland to the island is the tree-lined streets almost completely canopy the road.
 Most island and beach communities are more wide open.
 Siesta Key has exclusive home compounds along Siesta Drive and Higel Avenue, the main access streets from the north.
 There are no water views from the road.
 We immediately thought of past Florida road trips to Naples and its exclusive neighborhoods.